 Under Alternative 2, removing the 60% facility use cap on EAG and WAI crab would provide operational flexibility to harvesters on what facilities they deliver their crab to and which processing options are available, so long as at least two facilities continue to process EAG.
 Depending on the markets available (e.g., live crab markets), it may also translate into higher ex vessel prices.
 The ability for an unaffiliated IPQ holder to custom process EAG while relying on the current infrastructure of capital and labor, can provide EAG harvesters with increased processor competition and market opportunities, while increasing overall processor production efficiency.
-In addition to goals around preventing excess consolidation, the RIR for the CR Program acknowledged this benefit stating, "Notwithstanding issues concerning the purchase of processing shares by harvesters, 11 custom processing could facilitate a more active processing market.
-If custom processing leads to entry to the processing sector, harvesters could have a broader market for selling their crab.
-Whether custom processing will facilitate a broader processing market cannot be predicted" (NMFS/NPFMC 2004).
 In this way removing the facility use cap may benefit EAG harvesters that are required to share-match.
 If processing of EAG IPQ consolidates down to one facility, this action could lead to less market opportunities for custom processing IPQ EAG, and possible decreased facility competition.
-However, there may still be multiple buyers at that facility.
+However, there may still be multiple buyers at that facility which could provide multiple market opportunities and potentially different pricing structures.